jaytaph/Phpoton/README.markdown

     [X] status table has question_id, and questions has a active-enum.. conflicts! ( [ ] implement time limit for answers
     [X] implement scoreboard
+    [X] questions should have a paginator as well

 TODO v2
 ------------